flaviomicheletti/python-guess-number/readme.md

     python3 -m venv venv
     . venv/bin/activate

+    // in the first time
+    pip install coverage

 In order to run coverage you will have to install it.

     pip install coverage